-Implement universal use of facemask for HCW while inside the NF [in accordance with CMS and CDC guidance].
+Implement universal use of facemask for HCP while inside the NF in accordance with CMS and CDC guidance.
 Follow the DSHS' guidance for optimizing the supply of PPE when deciding how long staff should wear one facemask.
 Masks should be discarded upon exit, and a new mask should be worn upon reentry.

 Homemade facemasks should only be used when all other options have been entirely exhausted and should only be used as source control.
-These masks are not considered protective.
+These masks are not considered PPE.

-Consider having HCW wear all recommended PPE for COVID-19 (gown, gloves, eye protection, N95 respirator) for the care of all residents [on the affected unit], regardless of presence of symptoms.
+Consider having HCP wear all recommended PPE for COVID-19 (gown, gloves, eye protection, N95 respirator) for the care of all residents on the affected unit, regardless of presence of symptoms.
 Implement protocols for extended use of eye protection and facemasks.
-Refer to DSHS' strategies for optimizing the supply of PPE.
+Read DSHS' strategies for optimizing the supply of PPE.

-Restrict residents [in the affected unit] (to the extent possible) to their rooms except for medically necessary purposes.
-If residents leave their room, residents should wear a facemask [as tolerated and in accordance with CMS and CDC guidance], perform hand hygiene, limit their movement in the NF, and keep a distance of 6 feet between themselves and other residents.
+Restrict residents in the affected unit (to the extent possible) to their rooms except for medically necessary purposes.
+If residents leave their room, residents should wear a facemask as tolerated and in accordance with CMS and CDC guidance, perform hand hygiene, limit their movement in the NF, and keep a distance of 6 feet between themselves and other residents.

 Implement protocols for cohorting residents based on their COVID-19 status: COVID-19 positive, COVID-19 negative, and unknown COVID-19 status.
-NF providers may consider designating HCWs for each cohort.
-[If possible, staff should avoid working on both the COVID-19 care unit and other units during the same shift, per CDC.]
+NF providers may consider designating HCP for each cohort.
+If possible, staff should avoid working on both the COVID-19 care unit and other units during the same shift, per CDC.

-Consider designating entire units within the NF, with dedicated HCW, to care for known or probable COVID-19 cases.
-These HCW should be appropriately trained and fit-tested for N95 masks if at all possible.
-See guidance in section related to PPE use when caring for residents with COVID-19.
+Consider designating entire units within the NF, with dedicated HCP, to care for known or probable COVID-19 cases.
+These HCP should be appropriately trained and fit-tested for N95 masks.
+[Read the CDC's Infection Control Guidance for Healthcare Professionals about Coronavirus (COVID-19) for more information.]

-Movement and monitoring decisions for HCW with exposure to COVID-19 should be made in consultation with local public health authorities.
-To learn more, refer to the CDC's Interim U.S. Guidance for Risk Assessment and Work Restrictions for Healthcare Personnel with Potential Exposure to COVID-19.
+Movement and monitoring decisions for HCP with exposure to COVID-19 should be made in consultation with local public health authorities.
+To learn more, read the CDC's Potential Exposure to COVID-19/ Return to Work Criteria.